korsbakken/CTSM/README_NorSink_hires_inputdata.md

 to the root of the input data directory (`$DIN_LOC_ROOT`) if running on a different machine than betzy with a different input data path.

-The command will output a file called `surfdata_namelist` in current directory.
+The command will output a file called `surfdata.namelist` in current directory.

+The output `surfdata.namelist` file has some issues that need to be corrected:

+1. Find all paths that start with `/glade` (presumably a hardcoding issue in the script made by NCAR?) and replace them with the corresponding correct input data path for your machine (starting with `/cluster/shared/noresm/inputdata/` on betzy).
+There were 4 such occurrences at the time of writing, though this may change if it is caused by a bug that gets corrected later.
+2. Check the name after `hostname` and correct it if necessary.
+On betzy, this is originally set to the name of the login node, but should be replaced by `'betzy'`.